Reverendissimo/asocial/README.md

 ## Usage

+### First Time Setup (Encrypted Storage)

+1. **Set Key Storage Name**: Enter your key storage name (cannot be changed)
+2. **Set Password**: Create a strong password for your encrypted storage
+3. **Storage Created**: Your encrypted `.ASoc` storage file is created
+4. **Session Authentication**: Password required each time you open the extension

-### Creating Writer Key Groups
+### Creating Writer Keys

 1. Click the Asocial extension icon
-2. Click "Create New Group"
+2. Click "Create New Writer Key"
-3. Enter a group name (e.g., "Family", "Work", "Close Friends")
+3. Enter a writer key name (e.g., "Family", "Work", "Close Friends")
-4. The extension will generate one RSA-2048 writer key pair for the group
+4. The extension will generate one RSA-4096 writer key pair for the group

 ### Sharing Writer Keys